Posted 23 March 2012 - 11:06 AM

 Jill O'Roark & Harvey Hamilton, Spotsylvania, VA (USA)

-Visit our website at www.whinny4me.com to see our prestigiously bred champions and treasured companions including our beloved NATIONAL winning stallions:
+Home to prestigiously bred champions and treasured companions including our beloved NATIONAL winning stallions:

 ♥ Erica's Echos of My Destiny HOF, 33" Smokey Silver Black: Nat'l Champion / Res.
 Nat'l GRAND Champion / HOF

 ♥ Erica's Gone and DunIT, 31" Smokey Grey Grullo: Nat'l Top Ten / AMHA Honor Roll / Multi Grand Champion --and--